mk-gloamglozer/spring-data/README.md

 # Spring-DI
-Update of the OOP demo to use spring for dependancy injection
+Update of the OOP demo to use spring for dependancy injection and to use JPA and Hibernate with in memory database to store the dice

 The program is designed to take inputs from the command line and Roll Dice.
 Via the interface it is possible to add and remove named dice and choose multiple dice to roll.
 The roller will give the sum of the dice rolled.